Already a member of our community? Sign in

 Even if your technology or service is better than the other applicants, an unpolished application can cost you your place in the incubator.

-Always be serious about your application.
-This involves spending a lot of time on your application, making it look professional and ensuring there aren't any spelling or grammatical mistakes.
+Always take your application seriously.
+This will likely involve spending a lot of time on your application, making it look professional, and proof-reading it several times to ensure there aren't any spelling or grammatical mistakes.

 Your business may have better products, but an unpolished application can cost you your incubator place.